Filinto Müller: Early career

 Müller joined the Brazilian Army at age 19, eventually becoming an officer who participated in the Tenente revolts.
-He was a close collaborator of Vargas since his rise to power in the Brazilian Revolution of 1930, which lead to him being installed as the Chief of Police of the then Federal District.
+He was a close collaborator of Vargas since his rise to power in the Brazilian Revolution of 1930, which led to him being installed as the Chief of Police of the original Federal District in Rio de Janeiro.
 This gave him authority over all civilian police forces in Brazil.

 Before and during World War II, he was sympathetic to Nazi Germany, personally encouraging close cooperation between the Gestapo and Brazilian law enforcement.
 Müller strongly opposed allowing Jewish refugees to enter Brazil prior to WWII and used police resources to monitor the activities of the Jewish Colonisation Association in the country.

 Also, he was one of the architects of the Estado Novo, which was characterized by the usage of large-scale torture (it is reported that sometimes he personally participated in torture sessions) and summary executions against political opponents (mostly communists).
 He was dismissed from his post when Vargas switched sides, moving Brazil to the Allies against Adolf Hitler.

 Senator

-In 1945 he was one of the founders of the pro-Vargas Social Democracy Party.
+In 1945, he was one of the founders of the pro-Vargas Social Democracy Party.
 In 1947 he was elected Senator for the state of Mato Grosso.
-In 1950 he stood for the post of governor of the same state, but was defeated.
+In 1950, he stood for the post of governor of the same state, but was defeated.
 He was reelected as senator in 1955 and 1962.
 In the Senate, he was a supporter of the Kubitschek government.
 After the military coup of 1964, he joined the pro-regime party ARENA, and soon became its leader.
 He was reelected Senator in 1970.
-In 1973 he became President of the Senate.
+In 1973, he became President of the Senate.